Updated 29 July 2020

 PLANNING APPLICATIONS: Until such time as we are advised otherwise, Cornwall Council the planning authority, are still processing planning applications.
 Following advice from the Cornwall Association of Local Councils, the Town Council has adopted a mechanism to enable it to respond as a planning consultee and to ensure public consultation during this time.
 Further information on this mechanism and current applications for consultation can be viewed here.

-BURIAL SERVCIES: Burials will continue to operate in accordance with government guidelines.
+BURIAL SERVICES: Burials will continue to operate in accordance with Government guidelines.
 Families should contact their Funeral Directors or Cornwall Council for advice in the first instance.
-Other related services such as memorial applications or family research requests will not be processed at this time.
+Please be aware other related services such as memorial applications may take longer than usual to process during this time.

 TOWN COUNCIL SITES/FACILITIES: If you notice a problem with a Padstow Town Council site/facility or wish to raise a concern about a service, please email email@example.com.
 Telephone messages can be left on 01841 532296, however these are unable to be checked as frequently as email.